vercel/next.js/docs/advanced-features/dynamic-import.md

 ## With suspense

-Option `suspense` let you to load component lazily as `React.lazy` and `<Suspense>` with React 18.
-Note that it only works on client side and server side will render `fallback` component yet.
-Fully SSR support in concurrent mode is working in progress.
+Option `suspense` allows you to lazy-load a component, similar to `React.lazy` and `<Suspense>` with React 18.
+Note that it only works on client-side or server-side with `fallback`.
+Full SSR support in concurrent mode is still a work-in-progress.

 ```jsx
 import dynamic from 'next/dynamic'